 “The species that we grow have a peach-color flower,” she explains.
 Her hope is to grow enough of the plants to be able to process and produce dye to use in local workshops, strengthening her community’s connection to their ancestral past.
 “I’m interested in learning all I can about the crops that caused my people [the] loss of their freedom,” she says.

-Hodges’ organization is in the midst of a year of events that introduce community members to the craft.
+Hodges’s organization recently engaged in a year of events to introduce community members to the craft.
 The reintroduction of natural indigo dyes, she says, has sparked a lot of enthusiasm.

 “Many of the West African techniques involve wax, starch, and stitch-resist techniques, sometimes using stamps,” says Hodges.
 “That can be difficult to teach.
 [But] we just did a popular workshop that encouraged people to dye African head wraps and scarves as a way of incorporating African cultural expressions.”